muaz-khan/RecordRTC/README.md

 // Legal values are (256, 512, 1024, 2048, 4096, 8192, 16384)
 ```

+If you passed invalid value then you'll get blank audio.

 ## `sampleRate`

 Here is jow to customize Sample-Rate for audio recording?